 Between NZ and the UK; and NZ and rest of the EU

 New Zealand is committed to negotiating a bilateral Free Trade Agreement (FTA) as early as possible once the UK is in a position to do so.
-The UK Government identified New Zealand as a priority for free trade agreement negotiations following its departure from the EU.
-Trade and Export Growth Minister David Parker held talks with UK International Trade Secretary Liz Truss in July 2019 to discuss a future trade deal between the UK and New Zealand.
+The UK Government has identified New Zealand as a priority for free trade agreement negotiations following its departure from the EU.
+Trade and Export Growth Minister David Parker held talks with UK International Trade Secretary Liz Truss in January 2020 to discuss a future trade deal between the UK and New Zealand.
 Read more about this meeting here (external link).

 Read more information about future UK-New Zealand trade negotiations.

-In the meantime, the same rules will apply to our trade with both the UK and the EU until the end of the transition period on 31 December 2020.
+In the meantime, the same rules will apply to our trade with both the UK and the EU until the end of the implementation period on 31 December 2020.